GioKaratz/react-weather/README.md

 React Weather is a small, responsive React application that lets you search for a location and view a 7-day weather forecast using the Open-Meteo API.

-This project is suitable for demos and learning—especially for practicing React hooks, fetch/AbortController usage and simple component composition.
+This project is suitable for demos and learning-especially for practicing React hooks, fetch/AbortController usage and simple component composition.

 ---